dimarudik/bublik/README.md

       "timestamp"     : "timestamp",
       "timestamptz"   : "timestamptz",
       "description"   : "rem",
-      "image"         : "image"
+      "image"         : "image",
+      "current_mood"  : "current_mood"
     }
   }
 ]
 ```

->  **WARNING**: The names of columns might be different at source and target
+> [!IMPORTANT]
+> The case-sensitive or reserved words must be quoted with double quotation and backslashes

+> [!NOTE]
+> **expressionToColumn** might be used for declaration of subquery for enrichment of data

+> [!NOTE]
+> If the target column type doesn't support by tool you can try to use Character
+> by using declaration of column's name in **tryCharIfAny** array

 ## Usage